Longtime AP correspondent, editor Marcus Eliason dies at 75 - NewsBreak

 “Marcus was a wonderful writer and editor, erudite, wise and supporting,” said former AP International Editor John Daniszewski, now the AP's vice president and editor-at-large for standards.
 Observed Claude Erbsen, a longtime correspondent and global AP executive: “He could make words sing and dance.”

 Jack Marcus Eliason was born on Oct.
-19, 1946, in Port Elizabeth, South Africa, to Jewish immigrant parents from Europe, grew up in Bulawayo, Rhodesia (now Zimbabwe), and moved as a teenager with his parents to Israel.
-At age 20, after a brief apprenticeship at The Jerusalem Post, Eliason joined the AP bureau in Tel Aviv as a messenger and trainee “puncher,” or operator of the Telex machine used to transmit stories.
+19, 1946 to Jewish immigrant parents from Europe and grew up in Bulawayo, Rhodesia.
+At age 20, after a brief apprenticeship at The Jerusalem Post in Israel, Eliason joined the AP bureau in Tel Aviv as a messenger and trainee “puncher,” or operator of the Telex machine used to transmit stories.

 A month later, on June 6, 1967, the Arab-Israeli conflict known as the Six-Day War broke out.
 When the new hire arrived at work and was chastised for not rushing in earlier, he told of having to buy emergency groceries for his mother, dig a backyard bomb shelter, pick up stranded hitchhikers, and so on.